 Dynamic Compliance: 11.5 CU (at 10Hz)

 The Audio Technica AT95E has a dynamic compliance of around 11.5 CU (at 10Hz).
-This leaves it ]at the lower side of medium when its compliance is considered.
+This leaves it at the lower side of medium mass when its compliance is considered.
 Due to this, you should be better off pairing it with medium mass arms or high mass arms.

 Sound tests are my favorite parts of records.
 It is quite amazing how the same record can sound different depending on the cartridge or player you use.
 With each test on phono cartridges, I begin with a minimum expectation from the model.
 If I hadn’t studied the Audio Technica AT95E, I would have had much lower standards due to the price.
 However, features like the adaptive dynamic compliance gave me higher hopes than I would have had originally.

 In this sound test, I assessed the sound quality for the major parts.